gauteh/lieer/README.md

 $ gmi pull
 ```

-any conflicts detected in `gmi push` should be synced on the next iteration.
+any conflicts detected in `gmi push` will not be pushed.
+After the next `gmi
+pull` has been run the conflicts should be resolved, effectively overwriting
+the local changes with the remote changes.
+You can force the local changes to
+overwrite the remote changes by using `gmi push -f`.